The Black Dog (band): Biography

-Current line-up
+Later work

-In 2001, Downie teamed up with Richard and Martin Dust, owners of the label Dust Science Recordings.
-Since then, they have started to play live again and have released eight EPs and four albums on Dust Science.
+In 2001, Downie teamed up with Martin and Richard Dust, owners of the label Dust Science Recordings.
+Martin had been influenced by Cabaret Voltaire and the Human League, as well as Sheffield gigs by Orchestral Manoeuvres in the Dark (with support from Joy Division) and U.K. Subs.
+Richard drew from electronic dance music and Warp Records artists, and was also a Pet Shop Boys fan.
+This three-piece Black Dog line-up released eight EPs and four albums on Dust Science.
 Their first album, Silenced, was released in 2005.
-The second, Radio Scarecrow, was released in 2008 and was very well received and nominated for DJ Mag's Best of British 2008.
+The second, Radio Scarecrow, was released in 2008 and was very well received and nominated for DJ Mags Best of British 2008.

 The follow-up to Radio Scarecrow, Further Vexations, was released in 2009.
 It was described as having a dark cynicism of Orwellian practices of government and the passivity of the general public.
 "We've helplessly watched with mounting horror, while the government trashed the country, signed away its sovereignty to Brussels (with a flourish of a specially minted silver pen), sold off precious national industries and assets at next to bargain basement prices, and indulged itself with two utterly pointless wars which it couldn't afford," the group stated on their home page.

 In May 2010, the Black Dog teamed with creative agency "Human" to create Music for Real Airports, described by them as "a contemporary reply to Brian Eno's work from the 70s".
 While Eno's album is well known for being peaceful and sedate, The Black Dog intend theirs to be tense and bittersweet, saying "This record is not necessarily a comfortable listen.
 But it captures the spectrum of emotions stirred by airports."

+Downie died on 20 December 2025.

 Side projects

-The initial lineup kept themselves busy with numerous alter-egos and side-projects, including Echo Mike, Close Up Over, Xeper, Atypic, I.A.O., Plaid, Balil and the Discordian Popes.
+The initial line-up kept themselves busy with numerous alter-egos and side-projects, including Echo Mike, Close Up Over, Xeper, Atypic, I.A.O., Plaid, Balil and the Discordian Popes.
 1993's Bytes compiles an album's worth of tracks by these side projects under the mantle of Black Dog Productions.
 Of these side-projects, only Plaid continues to be active.

-More recently, the current lineup of The Black Dog (Ken Downie with Martin and Richard Dust) have collaborated with Psychick Warriors ov Gaia on a new ambient project called Dadavistic Orchestra.
+More recently, the current line-up of The Black Dog (Ken Downie with Martin and Richard Dust) have collaborated with Psychick Warriors ov Gaia on a new ambient project called Dadavistic Orchestra.
 Taking inspiration from the Dada artists of the early 1900s, Dadavistic Orchestra have issued an album and two EPs, offering limited edition gelatin silver prints in homage to avant-garde photographer Man Ray with early copies sold via mail order.